Willy Wonka: Charlie and the Chocolate Factory (2017)

-Tom and Jerry crossover
+Spin-offs

+Tom and Jerry: Willy Wonka and the Chocolate Factory (2017)

 In 2017, a direct-to-DVD animated film featuring Tom and Jerry in an adaptation of the 1971 film was released.
-The main storyline is largely taken verbatim from the 1971 film, and thus Wonka (voiced by JP Karliak) is portrayed largely the same as in that adaptation.
-During the tour, Wonka becomes suspicious that one of the guests has smuggled a cat into the factory after seeing bits of fur left by Tom, who along with Jerry had previously been adopted by Charlie, and snuck into the factory in an attempt to stop what they believe to be Slugworth plotting to steal it from Wonka.

-Wonka eventually notices Tom and Jerry's presence, and accuses Charlie of smuggling them into the factory (along with his theft of the Fizzy Lifting Drinks) in order to justify denying him the lifetime's supply of chocolate, though this also turns out to be part of the same test that Charlie was put through.
-Additionally, this version confirms that Wonka and "Slugworth" had intended from the very start to make Charlie the next owner of the factory, something that is left ambiguous by the other versions of the story.
+The main storyline is largely taken verbatim from the 1971 version.
+Wonka (voiced by J. P. Karliak) is portrayed mostly the same as in the 1971 film.
+During the tour, Wonka becomes suspicious that one of the guests has smuggled a cat into the factory after seeing bits of fur left by Tom, who along with Jerry had previously been adopted by Charlie, and snuck into the factory in an attempt to stop what they believe to be Slugworth plotting to steal Wonka's secrets.
+Wonka eventually notices Tom and Jerry's presence, and accuses Charlie of smuggling them into the factory.
+However this turns out to be part of a test for Charlie as Wonka had intended to make Charlie the next owner of the factory from the very start.

-Concept and creation
+Wonka film novelisation

+In 2023, Sibéal Pounder wrote a novelisation of the screenplay of Wonka as an origin story for the chocolatier.